cml87/SpringCore_111_forJenkins/README.md

 </beans>
 ```

 A standard name for this file is `applicationContext.xml`.
 By default, Spring will look for a file with this name, without any extra configuration.
-Even though this modality to configure Spring beans is not popular anymore (now people prefer Java configuration and annotations) it actually allows for a better separation of concerns.
+Even though this modality to configure Spring beans is not popular anymore (now people prefer Java configuration and annotations) it does allow for a better separation of concerns.

 The xml schema definition, or namespaces, we normally include at the top of the `applicationContext.xml` file, allows for contextualized help content and autocomplete, while we type-in and define beans in this file.
+I still don't understand this though.

 #### xml: constructor injection